Homeschool Diner Logo -- 1960's style sign with atomic starburst

 by Julie Shepherd Knapp, copyright 2006

-self-directed learning -- where learning is child-initiated and
+directed learning -- where learning is child-initiated and child-directed.

-child-directed.
-The philosophy maintains that most basic skills will be
+The philosophy maintains that most basic skills will be required by and

-required by and learned thru life experiences, and that children learn
+learned thru life experiences, and that children learn better when they

-better when they truly want to learn and are self-motivated to learn about
+truly want to learn and are self-motivated to learn about a particular

-a particular topic.
-Ideally this means that parents should act only as a
+topic.
+Ideally this means that parents should act only as a facilitator --

-facilitator -- providing opportunities for learning, but never trying to coerce
+providing opportunities for learning, but never trying to coerce a child into

 It is basic Unschooling philosophy that parents do not require children to